umbraco/UmbracoCMSDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 One caveat is that the package.manifest file is loaded into memory when Umbraco starts up.
 If you are adding a new stylesheet or JavaScript file you will need to start and stop your application for it to be loaded.
 :::

-I~~f the title doesn't change colour, you may be running the site without debugging and therefore [ClientDependency Framework](https://github.com/Shazwazza/ClientDependency) (CDF) will be caching the CSS and JavaScript.
-To clear the CDF cache and get it to load in the new JavaScript and CSS, you need to increment the version number in the [ClientDependency.config file](https://github.com/Shazwazza/ClientDependency/wiki/Configuration#complete-config) and press save.
-Now you can reload the page and see the colourful title.~~
+If the title doesn't change colour, you may be running the site without debugging and therefore [Smidge](https://github.com/Shazwazza/Smidge) will be caching the CSS and JavaScript.
+To clear the Smidge cache and get it to load in the new JavaScript and CSS, you need to increment the version number of the `Umbraco:CMS:RuntimeMinification:version` config key in the appsettings.json file and press save.
+Now you can reload the page and see the colourful title.

 Hopefully, now you can see the potential of what you could provide to an editor as a basic welcome dashboard when they log in to Umbraco.